d-polymer-practise/d-polymer-2-styling/README.md

 ```

 ```
-These limiations make a base to invent CSS Custom Properties by a community
+These limiations made a base to invent CSS Custom Properties by a community
 ```

 ```
-CSS Custom Properties uses simple -- (two hypens)
+CSS Custom Properties uses simple -- (two dash)
 - learn once and implement through all browsers
 - CSS variables is written as var()